Jury Trial Rights in Misdemeanor Cases

 Posted by Stone River Criminal Defense Team

-The right to a trial by jury is guaranteed for felony charges and misdemeanors with penalties more severe than six months in jail.
+The U.S. Constitution guarantees the right to trial by jury for felony charges and misdemeanors with penalties more severe than six months in jail.
 By statute in Utah, a jury demand must be filed in advance on class C or class B misdemeanors.

 attorney meeting with client at desk